ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back.md

 See it got to the point where I was the only one left.
 The only Black person in my year studying computer science in the school of engineering.
 If I drop out...then none of us make it.

 And in that day, in Halligan Hall, with the sun shining in across college ave, through the window of Halligan 101, while I listened to Professor Laing teach us about state machines, I believed for the first time, that I could be a software engineer.
 I believed for the first time that I could do it.
-I could make it.
+That I could make it.

+A nah, this ain't some rah rah, kumbaya.
+I worked my ass off.

 That semester I made Dean's list.
 And the next.
 And once I graduated, I went and got my Masters degree in computer science.
 I